Janitor corrals curious cougar in empty California classroom

 Acosta said the animal, estimated to be about 40 pounds (18 kilos), appeared “lost and scared."

-The U.S. Fish and Wildlife Service was called to humanely remove the big cat and return it to its natural habitat, officials said.
+The California Department of Fish and Wildlife tranquilized the cat and sent it to the Oakland Zoo for examination.

+The underweight male was estimated to be 4 to 6 months old and had a fractured tooth that will need to be extracted before the cat can be released back into the wild, KTVU-TV reported.

 Pescadero is a small coastal community about 35 miles (56 kilometers) south of San Francisco.